pfgurus/cmmd/README.md

 ## Installation

-Do the following steps to install this package"
+Do the following steps to install this package

 1. Make sure you have installed the following packages:
    - torch